-Why I Don’t Use DM's For Business Interactions
+Why I Don’t Use Instagram Direct Messaging (DM's) for Business or Marketing

 One of the key values I live by in business is “Don’t make yourself more accessible than you really want to be”, a topic I delve into in a dedicated chapter of my book, Quiet Marketing.